Since its publication, The Love of Learning has earned the attention and praise of notable media personalities and outlets, including:

 The American Council of Trustees and Alumni Forum– June 16, 2021 – In this article, Nathaniel Urban, ACTA’s Associate Director of Curricular Improvement and Scala alum, discusses Margarita Mooney’s new book, The Love of Learning: Seven Dialogues on the Liberal Arts.
 Nathaniel discusses my conversation with Dr. Roosevelt Montás about Columbia University’s Core Curriculum and the timeless value of the Great Books.
 Click here to read the article.

-The Witherspoon Institute– June 15, 2021 – In their recent announcement, The Witherspoon Institute highlighted The Love of Learning: Seven Dialogues on the Liberal Arts as a timely and necessary read.
+The Witherspoon Institute – June 15, 2021 – In their announcement, The Witherspoon Institute highlighted The Love of Learning: Seven Dialogues on the Liberal Arts as a timely and necessary read.
 Click here to see more information.

 The Bradley Foundation Summer Reading List – June 9, 2021 – In their summer reading list newsletter, The Love of Learning was featured as a book “that fosters the ideas and knowledge that are central to human flourishing.”

-Inside Academe – May 10, 2021 – In this publication, Margarita Mooney, Associate Professor at Princeton Theological Seminary and founder and executive director of Scala Foundation, is featured as an example of academic renewal.
+Inside Academe – May 10, 2021 – In this publication by the American Council of Trustees and Alumni (ACTA), Margarita Mooney — Associate Professor at Princeton Theological Seminary and founder and executive director of Scala Foundation — is featured as an example of academic renewal.
 Read more below:

 Public Discourse: The Journal of the Witherspoon Institute – May 9, 2021 – In her new book, The Love of Learning: Seven Dialogues on the Liberal Arts, Margarita Mooney—Associate Professor at Princeton Theological Seminary and Executive Director of the Scala Foundation—joins in conversation with Elizabeth Corey, Associate Professor of Political Science at Baylor University and director of its Honors Program.
 In this excerpt, Corey and Mooney discuss how the liberal arts tradition can help students experience a vision of the good and grow in authentic friendships in which love is connected to a shared pursuit of truth.
 Click here to read the article.